Why Rust Is Taking Over Systems Programming in 2026

 }

 The borrow checker is the part of the Rust compiler that enforces ownership and borrowing rules.
-Newcomers often describe it as fighting the compiler, and honestly, that description is accurate for the first few weeks.
-You will write code that looks perfectly reasonable, and the compiler will reject it with an error message that initially feels cryptic.
+Newcomers usually describe the experience as "fighting the compiler," and honestly, that's accurate for the first few weeks.
+You'll write code that looks perfectly reasonable, and the compiler will reject it with an error message that feels cryptic at first.

-But here is the thing — the borrow checker is almost always right.
-Every time I thought "this is a false positive, the compiler is being too strict," I eventually realized that my code had a subtle bug that would have caused a crash or data corruption in C++.
-The compiler is not being pedantic; it is saving you from yourself.
+Here's the thing though — the borrow checker is almost always right.
+Every time I thought "this is a false positive, the compiler's being too strict," I eventually realized my code had a subtle bug.
+Something that would've caused a crash or data corruption in C++.
+The compiler isn't being pedantic.
+It's saving you from yourself.

-Modern Rust (the 2024 edition and beyond) has made the borrow checker significantly smarter.
-Non-lexical lifetimes, introduced a while back, mean the compiler now understands that a borrow ends at its last point of use rather than at the end of the scope.
-The error messages have also improved drastically — they now suggest fixes, explain why a rule exists, and link to relevant documentation.
+Modern Rust (2024 edition and beyond) has made the borrow checker noticeably smarter.
+Non-lexical lifetimes mean the compiler understands that a borrow ends at its last point of use rather than at the end of the scope.
+Error messages have improved a lot too — they suggest fixes, explain why a rule exists, and link to relevant docs.

-One of Rust's most expressive features is its pattern matching system.
-If you have used switch statements in C or match expressions in Scala, you have seen a simplified version of this.
+One of Rust's most expressive features.
+If you've used switch statements in C or match expressions in Scala, you've seen a simplified version.
 Rust takes it much further.

 enum WebEvent {